XAVlER-S/MagicHeaderViewPager/doc/README.md

     mMagicHeaderViewPager.setPagerAdapter(mPagerAdapter);
 ```

-R.id.mhvp_parent is id of the parent you want magicHeaderViewPager attach to.
-Usually let the root view in your activity's layout xml like below is Ok.
+"R.id.mhvp_parent" is id of the parent you want magicHeaderViewPager attach to.
+Usually to let the root view in your activity's layout xml like this is Ok.
 ```Xml
 <LinearLayout xmlns:android="http://schemas.android.com/apk/res/android"
     android:id="@+id/mhvp_parent"
 ...
 ```

-6. Now, you can enjoy your MagicHeaderViewPager.
+6.Now, you can enjoy your MagicHeaderViewPager.
 To add a magic header:
 ```Java
     //TODO create your view
     View view = ...;